Written by Peter CarterJuly 9, 2021

 Given the absence of ongoing physical injury, the resulting outcome for Hoblos was zero damages.

-He filed an appeal arguing that exaggeration of symptoms should not of itself invalidate the several diagnoses of severe mental illness.
+He filed an appeal arguing that exaggeration of symptoms should not invalidate the several diagnoses of severe mental illness.

 The NSW Court of Appeal – without disturbing the primary judge’s findings that the plaintiff had exaggerated or feigned symptoms – agreed.